-During the experiment, all the animals remained in good health and did not show any complications.
-The histological analysis of the defective area showed normal healing process.
+During the experiment all animal remained in good health and did not show complications.
+The histological analysis of the defect area showed normal healing process.
 No inflammatory signs or adverse tissue was observed irrespective of the evaluated groups.

-In Group I (coagulum) the defective area showed a dense connective tissue (Figure 1A) with bundles of collagen fibers and little bone in-growth from the periphery of the defect.
-The presence giant cells were not observed.
-In Groups II (organic) and III (PRP-included organic), we observed a little new bone formation mainly from the edges of the defect (Figures 1B and 1C), similarly with Group I. The defect was completely filled with a connective tissue along with the periosteum.
-Particles of the implanted graft or new formation associated with them were rarely seen.
-In all groups, calvaria thickness was reduced in the defective area, with a loss of the original architecture.
+In Group I (coagulus) the area of the defect showed a dense connective tissue (Figure 1A) with bundles of collagen fibers and little bone ingrowth from the periphery of the defect.
+The presence giant cells was not observed observed.
+In Groups II (organic) and III (organic with PRP) we observed little bone neoformation maily from the edges of the defect (Figures 1B and 1C), similarly with Group I. The defect was completely filled with a connective tissue along with the periosteum.
+Particles of the implanted graft or neoformation associated with them were rarely seen.
+In all groups, calvaria thickness was reduced in the defect area, with loss of the original architecture.

-Histological results revealed no statistically significant differences in defective bone filling between all studied groups (p=0.83).
-There was no significant difference in the number of giant cells (p=0.49), graft particles (p=0.73) and new bone formation around graft particles (p not calculated) between the grafted materials separately or jointly with PRP (Table 2).
+Histological results revealed no statistically significant differences in defects bone filling between all studied groups (p=0.83).
+There was no significant difference in the number of giant cells (p=0.49), graft particles (p=0.73) and bone neoformation around graft particles (p not calculated) between the grafted materials wether PRP was added or not (Table 2).

 Figure 1.
-Defective area showed a dense connective tissue (Figure 1A) with bundles of collagen fibers and little bone ingrowth from the periphery of the defect, in Groups II (organic) and III (PRP-included organic) a little new bone formation mainly from the edges of the defect (Figures 1B and 1C).
+Area of the defect showed a dense connective tissue (Figure 1A) with bundles of collagen fibers and little bone ingrowth from the periphery of the defect, in Groups II (organic) and III (organic with PRP) a little bone neoformation maily from the edges of the defect (Figures 1B and 1C).